Ontario Highway 417: Queensway

-West of Highway 416
+West of Highway 416 to Arnprior

 West of the interchange with Highway 416, the freeway enters the suburb of Kanata and travels through it in an east–west direction.

-At Exit 145, the route encounters the eastern terminus of Highway 7, which travels southwest to Peterborough and Greater Toronto and provides an alternative route to Highway 401.
-Highway 417 makes a broad 90-degree curve to the north to meet with the midpoint of the Carp Bypass at the former Highway 44 (now Ottawa Regional Road 49), and at Highway 7, the setting changes from suburban to rural.
+At Exit 145, the route encounters the eastern terminus of Highway 7, which travels southwest to Peterborough and the Greater Toronto Area and provides an alternative route to Highway 401.
+Highway 417 makes a broad 90-degree curve to the north to meet with the midpoint of the Carp Bypass at the former Highway 44 (now Ottawa Regional Road 49); at Highway 7, the setting changes from suburban to rural.

 The Carp Bypass was built in the mid-1960s as a bypass of the existing Highway 17, which meandered through the communities of Carp, Kinburn and Antrim; the former highway is now Donald B. Munro Drive, and lies to the east of Highway 417.
 The bypass was built as a two lane road with full control of access, avoiding existing properties and easily facilitating the upgrade to a freeway.
 North of Antrim, Highway 417 travels in a straight line parallel to old Highway 17 as far as Arnprior, where it curves to cross the Madawaska River.
-The divided freeway ends west of Campbell Drive, northwest of the town.
+The divided freeway currently ends west of Campbell Drive, northwest of the town; it narrows to two lanes.
+Highway 417 officially ends and becomes Highway 17, which continus west to North Bay, Greater Sudbury, Thunder Bay, and eventually to the Manitoba border.